Wake Forest vs. Syracuse NCAA Football Odds, Plays and Insights | October 9, 2021

 Wake Forest Stats and Trends

-- In Wake Forest's five games this season, it has three wins against the spread.
+- Wake Forest has played five games, with three wins against the spread.

-- The Demon Deacons have covered the spread once this season when favored by 6.5 points or more (in three chances).
+- The Demon Deacons have been favored by 6 points or more three times this season and covered the spread in one of them.

-- Wake Forest's games this year have gone over the total in one out of five opportunities (20%).
+- Wake Forest's games this year have hit the over on one of five set point totals (20%).

-- Wake Forest is 3-2 against the spread and 5-0 overall this season when the team notches more than 20.8 points.
+- When Wake Forest scores more than 20.8 points, it is 3-2 against the spread and 5-0 overall.

-- Wake Forest is 3-2 against the spread and 5-0 overall when the team picks up over 284.6 yards.
+- In games that Wake Forest churns out more than 284.6 yards, the team is 3-2 against the spread and 5-0 overall.

-- The Demon Deacons have five turnovers this season, equal to the number of takeaways for the Orange.
+- This year, the Demon Deacons have turned the ball over five times, while the Orange have forced five.

 - Find the latest spread and moneyline odds for Wake Forest at SISportsbook.